rust-project-primer/book/src/preface.md

 ideas (memory safety in a systems language, borrow checker) into a language that is usable in the real world.
-Previous attempts at adding safety have typically ended up as language that are neat from an academic viewpoint but not usable in practise.
+Previous attempts at adding safety have typically ended up as language that are neat from an academic viewpoint but not usable in practice.
 But now, even Microsoft and Google are adopting it.

 To me, Rust makes programming very joyful.
 It is like LEGO, you have all these little pieces and you can put them together any way you want.
 You can write